zimkies/shurl/README.md

 ### Performance

 #### Storage Performance
- - We expect 5*100,000 urls to be generated each day.
-Urls average to about 80 characters long, so that's 80*10^5*80, which is around 1GB of data per month.
+ - We expect 5 x 100,000 urls to be generated each day.
+Urls average to about 80 characters long, so that's 80 x 10^5 x 80, which is around 1GB of data per month.

  Heroku has databases that that support up to 120GB of cache size, so we should be OK for storage for a few years.
 After that, we can start sharding our urls across multiple databases.